 Importance of Physical Readiness

-PRT also boosts your mental resilience.
+Additionally, PRT strengthens mental resilience.

 Key Components of Army PRT